sphynx-project/fglib/README.md

 ## Usage

-*Note: This is just an example on how it will work*

-fglib is header only and to include it, initialize it and draw a simple rect (example with limine) simply do it:
+fglib is header only and to include it.
+Here is an example to initialize it and draw a simple rect (example with limine) simply do it:
 ```cpp
 #include <limine.h>